 While this of course has its benefits, the flipside is that it can really pile the pressure on parents to do everything ‘right’, even stuff that is totally out of their control.

-‘Skin-to-skin’ contact (generally meaning when a naked baby is placed directly onto the bare chest of its mom or dad) is meant to be the number one priority as soon as our baby is born.
+‘Skin-to-skin’ contact (generally meaning when a naked baby is placed directly onto the bare chest of its mum or dad) is meant to be the number one priority as soon as our baby is born.

 But as we all know, births don’t always go to plan and immediate skin-to-skin sometimes isn’t a possibility.
 For instance, you or your baby may have needed more immediate attention directly after birth.

-first contact with your newborn
+first skin-to-skin contact with your baby

-“I got to hold Devan for less than a minute after he was first born as he’d swallowed a lot of meconium and they wanted to do some tests,” says mom, Asha.
+“I got to hold Devan for less than a minute after he was first born as he’d swallowed a lot of meconium and they wanted to do some tests,” says mum, Asha.
 “I struggled to breastfeed him at first and wondered if it was because we’d missed this important bonding moment, but I just tried to do skin-to-skin as much as possible in the weeks after his birth and can look back on it much more positively now.”

-benefits of skin-to-skin
+benefits of skin-to-skin contact with baby